Pandas Data Selection

 - Selecting data by row numbers (.iloc)

-- Selecting data by label or by a conditional statment (.loc)
+- Selecting data by label or by a conditional statement (.loc)

 - Selecting in a hybrid approach (.ix) (now Deprecated in Pandas 0.20.1)